Political representation: Descriptive representation

 Scholars have defined representation as "the making present in some sense of something which is nevertheless not present literally or in fact".
 Descriptive representation is the idea that a group elects an individual to represent them who in their own characteristics mirror some of the more frequent experiences and outward manifestations of the group.
 This descriptive representation can have again different types such as "perfect over representation", "over representation", "proper representation", "under/nominal representation" & "No representation".

 In this form of representation, representatives are in their own persons and lives in some sense typical of the larger class of persons whom they represent.
-For example, certain ethnic groups or gender-based groups may want to elect a leader that shares these descriptive characteristics as they may be politically relevant.
+For example, an ethnic group or gender-based group may want to elect a leader that shares these descriptive characteristics as they may be politically relevant.

 Disadvantaged groups may gain benefit from descriptive representation primarily in two ways: